 Finding the Perfect Gym for Weight LossPosted: March 30, 2021 in Getting Active by Craig Primack MD FACP

 Don’t rush your search—if a gym doesn’t feel right, keep looking until you find one that fits you perfectly.
-What good gyms have you found while losing weight in Chandler or Scottsdale?
-Share your suggestions in the comments below!